 The systemic use of urban landscapes for food production is a major step towards more sustainable, liveable and healthier cities.
 A multitude of initiatives around the world, however fragmented, are prospering, forming a global movement of Edible Cities.
-Their products, activities and services of Edible City Solutions (ECS) empower local communities to overcome social distances by their inclusive and participatory dynamics and to create new green businesses and jobs, and thereby generating local economic growth and fostering social cohesion.
+The products, activities and services of Edible City Solutions (ECS) empower local communities to overcome social distances by their inclusive and participatory dynamics and to create new green businesses and jobs, thereby generating local economic growth and fostering social cohesion.

 - to systematically explore the wealth and diversity of existing ECS,